The Rule of 100: Complete Guide to Discount Perception Psychology

 - Combine with targeting.
 The best discount is one shown only to those who need it.
 Dedicated buyers should pay full price.

 The Rule of 100 tells you how to frame your discounts.
 Smart targeting tells you who should see them.
-Combine both, and you'll convert more hesitant visitors while protecting your margins.
+Combine both, and you'll convert more walk-away visitors while protecting your margins.

 Save this for your next promotion: